 What if I cannot afford insurance?

 If your income is too low to qualify for a tax credit, you may enroll in Medi-Cal.
 Those who don’t wish to enroll in Medi-Cal may be eligible to purchase lower cost catastrophic coverage.
-If you choose not to enroll in a qualifying health plan, you will likely pay a penalty on your 2016 federal income tax.
+If you choose not to enroll in a qualifying health plan, you will likely pay a penalty on your 2020 state income tax.

 What is happening with premiums?

 Covered California plans increased by a fairly small amount in 2020.
 Rate increases for certain plans were higher – especially for Silver level plans.
 The average statewide increase in Covered CA was .8% for 2020.
 However, keep in mind that some areas/plans may have increased by more than 10%.
 And, your premiums will increase due to your age change as well.
 Your rates are based on your age on January 1st so each year your age category moves up.